Mutha's Day Out: Mortal Kombat (1995)

-Mutha's Day Out appeared in the 1995 movie Mortal Kombat during Scene 2 while Sonya searches for Kano at a nightclub in Hong Kong, amongst a large crowd moshing to them.
-They received a call on tour and were asked to take a few days to go to Hollywood and film their scene.
-Their song, "What U See", is featured on the soundtrack to Mortal Kombat.
-It is looped three times to form a four-minute song.
-The looped song also features a short cowbell intro and the removal of the foul language the song had originally contained, although some copies of the soundtrack do have the profanity included.
-The movie grossed over 100 million dollars and the soundtrack went platinum in 10 days.
+Mutha's Day Out appeared in the 1995 movie Mortal Kombat.
+The band received a call while on tour and were asked to take a few days to go to an old bomb shelter in Hollywood and film their scene.
+According to legend, Christopher Lambert, who is French, liked the band and recommended them.
+They appear in one of the opening scenes where Sonya is searching for Kano at a nightclub in Hong Kong amongst a large crowd moshing to them.

+Their song, "What U See", is featured on the movie's soundtrack (listed as "What U See/We All Bleed Red") and is looped three times to form a four-minute song.
+It also features a short cowbell intro and the removal of the foul language the song originally contained, although some copies of the soundtrack still have the profanity.
+The movie grossed over 100 million dollars and the soundtrack was certified platinum within 6 months of its release.
+Due to having 50% songwriting credits alongside Mikal, Lance received a RIAA platinum certification plaque; Mikal never received his.

 Today

 Mikal is married with three daughters and is the lead vocalist for the Christian rock band Circa 71.
-Brice owned a restaurant and coffee shop in Batesville called “The Pinto Coffee and Comida” with his wife; he has one child.
+Brice owned a restaurant and coffee shop in Batesville called “The Pinto Coffee and Comida” with his wife; he has two daughters.
 Jeff lives in Little Rock and plays for two bands: bass guitar for Deadbird and drums for Rwake; he is married with a son and daughter.
 Chuck played in Rwake until 2002 and was one of two founding members of Deadbird along with his brother, Phillip; Chuck is married with two kids and works in accounting.
 Rod lives in Batesville and worked for the city mowing yards, and now works for a contractor hanging dry wall and is married.
-Lance died in June 2021 at the age of 51.
+Lance died in June 2021 at the age of 51 but previously was a chicken farmer and owned a recording studio.
 Randy is currently a loan officer at a bank in Batesville and teaching banking and accounting classes at a local college.